scottyzen/woonuxt/README.md

 | WooGraphQL     | GraphQL API for WooCommerce              | https://woographql.com/                     |
 | WPGraphQL Cors | Enable CORS for WPGraphQL                | https://github.com/funkhaus/wp-graphql-cors |

 > **Note** The the [WooNuxt Settings](https://github.com/scottyzen/woonuxt-settings/releases/download/1.0.29/woonuxt-settings.zip) plugin will help you install all the required plugins.
+WooGraphQL 0.13.0 and up is required to get the list of available countries and states.
+You can find the latest version of WooGraphQL [here](https://github.com/wp-graphql/wp-graphql-woocommerce/releases)

 &nbsp;